 $71,870,729

-O Brother, Where Art Thou? is a delightful comedy-drama crafted by the talented duo Joel and Ethan Coen, who served as writers, directors, co-editors, and producers of the film.
+O Brother, Where Art Thou? is a captivating comedy-drama masterfully created by the acclaimed filmmakers Joel and Ethan Coen, who tirelessly worked as writers, directors, co-editors, and producers to bring this film to life.

-The movie features standout performances by George Clooney, Tim Blake Nelson, and John Turturro in the lead roles, with strong support from Chris Thomas King, Holly Hunter, John Goodman, and Charles Durning.
+The film stars George Clooney, Tim Blake Nelson, and John Turturro as the unconventional leads, supported by an impressive ensemble that includes Chris Thomas King, Holly Hunter, John Goodman, and Charles Durning.

-Set in 1930s Mississippi, the story follows three escaped convicts on a wacky quest for hidden treasure while being relentlessly pursued by a determined lawman.
+Set in the heart of 1930s Mississippi, the film follows three escaped convicts embarking on an eccentric adventure in search of hidden treasure, all while being doggedly hunted by a persistent lawman.

 ActionCrimeDrama